 It was found that each population had its own unique way of adapting, surviving, and thriving together.
 These traits were passed from one generation to the next because they are believed to be useful for survival and adaptation.
 The same is true in business.

 Culture in the corporate world is not all that different from general culture.
 We define culture as “The Way” things get done within an organization.
 Every company and team has its own unique way of doing things.
 “The Way” endures because it makes sense to the people of the organization.
 “The Way” represents smart and proven strategies for success and survival that have worked well in the past and should work well in the future.

 Some aspects of corporate culture are very easy to see — i.e., how people dress, when they show up to work, how they treat customers.
 Other facets are harder to observe because they represent attitudes, mindsets, assumptions, corporate values, and core beliefs.

 Regardless of whether the cultural attributes are observable or not, they matter.
 Our latest organizational alignment research found that cultural factors account for 40% of the difference between high and low performing companies.
 Additionally, your corporate culture will evolve over time whether you like it or not.

 Shape Your Corporate Culture for Success

-Only you as leader have the ultimate power and influence to shape the way work gets done – for good or for bad.
+Only you as leader have the ultimate power and influence to shape the way work gets done — for good or for bad.
 The message?
-Decide what kind of culture will support your business strategy and then take purposeful steps to make it happen.
+Decide on the desired culture required to support your business strategy and then take purposeful steps to make it happen.